Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 - Gather the leaves into a mound, and with both hands, gently rotate the leaves with one hand moving towards your body and the other hand away from you.

-- Remake the pile and continue with your roll, using just a bit more downward pressure this time.
+- Remake the pile and continue with your roll, using more downward pressure this time.
 The bundle of leaves will soon look like a partially deflated ball and become easier to roll.

 - Carefully break up the leaf ball when tight and repeat the steps above with ever-increasing pressure each time.